authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 * Enable the authors of MUAs to display meaningful imagery associated with the domain owner to recipients of authenticated email.
 * Allow Domain Owners to suggest appropriate images for display with authenticated messages originating from their domains.
 * Provide mechanisms to prevent attempts by malicious Domain Owners to fraudulently represent messages from their domains as originating with other entities.
-* Work at Internet Scale
+* Work at Internet Scale.

 Out of Scope {#out-of-scope}
 -------------

 Several topics and issues are specifically out of scope for the initial version of this work.
 These include the following:

-* Defining what consitutes authenticated email for the purposes of this standard.
+* Defining what consitutes authenticated email for the purposes of this standard
-* Publishing policy other than via the DNS.
+* Publishing policy other than via the DNS
-* The explicit mechanisms used by Verifying Protocol Clients - this will be deferred to a later document.
+* Specific requirements for indicator display on MUAs
-* Best practices for MUA display of indicators - this will be deferred to a later document.
+* The explicit mechanisms used by Verifying Protocol Clients - this will be deferred to a later document

 Scalability {#scalability}
 ------------